 Originating during the Edo period from 1603 to 1867, ryokans are traditional Japanese inns that would have taken in weary travellers in need of a night’s stay.
 During this time, feudal lords from across Japan were required to travel to Tokyo, then known as Edo, every other year to visit the shogun.
 Trade also flourished between Tokyo and Kyoto, making ryokans a place of rest for lords, samurai and traders alike.

-Nowadays, ryokans are still rooted in a deep respect for omotenashi – or hospitality – and are much more than just a place to sleep.
-A unique experience to Japan, staying in a Japanese ryokan offers you a true taste of the country’s social etiquette and traditional hospitality.
+Today, ryokans are still rooted in a deep respect for omotenashi – or hospitality.
+And they are far more than just a place to sleep.
+A unique experience to Japan, staying in a Japanese ryokan offers you a true taste of the country’s social etiquette and famous hospitality.
 You’ll find a range of options, from small family-run or historic ryokans to those that are more modern and hotel-like.
 Whilst they’re a more costly option, it’s well worth treating yourself to at least one night during your travels.

 What are ryokans like inside?